JHU-PL-Lab/odefa/src/core-interpreter/README.md

 wrote substitution methods - one for vars and another for values wrote check_formula. have not thoroughly tested any methods above took a first stab at the input case in lookup. right now always returns true.

+it is true that formula should not have vars in it when we try to satisfy it (should be substituted)

+so instead of using non local rules, look through context stack until you find your answer

+one thing I don't understand is it feels like we add all edges regardless even though the current rule that I am looking at talks about

+think rx is return variable. rule 6 in 2.3 application - a feature is that we resume lookup

+new approach
+make new implementation that is comlpetely naive and super close to actual spec start with graph